 Days 2–3: Lagoons and glaciers

 Carry on east, soaking up some of the most impressive natural sights of Iceland.
-Skaftafell and the Vatnajökull Glacier, Europe’s largest glacier, offer you the opportunity to see Iceland’s dazzling scenery up close.
+Skaftafell and the Vatnajökull Glacier, Europe’s largest glacier, offer you the opportunity to see Iceland’s the surrounding landscape up close.

 Skaftafell is also home to the Jökulsárlón Glacier Lagoon, dotted with floating icebergs broken away from the nearby glacier.
-These icebergs are later found on the striking Diamond Beach, shining on the black volcanic sands with an otherworldly beauty.
+These icebergs are later found on the striking Diamond Beach, sitting on the black volcanic sand before melting.

-Following the South Coast, you’ll travel back west, heading over to the Golden Circle and its unmissable sights.
+Following the South Coast, you’ll travel back west, heading over to the Golden Circle and its main sights.
 Visit Þingvellir National Park, Gullfoss Waterfall, and the geothermal geysers.

-You could also stop at Lake Laugarvatn, the largest body of water in the national park.
+You could also stop at Laugarvatn, a geothermal lake in the Golden Circle area.
 Here, you can relax in the hot spring waters at Laugarvatn Fontana spa and unwind after being on the road.

 - Related: Your guide to glaciers in Iceland.